Redmond Hunt Blog

-- Get the cape to the taxidermist within a few hours of caping out.
-If that’s not feasible—or if you’re still on the fence about mounting—place it in a freezer and follow these recommendations:
+- Get the cape to the taxidermist within a few hours of caping.

 - Don’t let exposed skin and hair touch; it makes for a delicate thawing process later.

-- Your deer’s ears and nose are susceptible to the cold, so make sure they’re well protected to avoid freezer burn.
+- Like you, your deer’s ears and nose are susceptible to the cold, so make sure they’re well protected to avoid freezer burn.

 - Fold the cape evenly and flatten out any wrinkles.

 - Double wrap in garbage bags and store it in a protected section of the freezer.